Atharva12105/gmail-to-sheets/README.md

 ⸻

-5. Limitations of the Solution
+5.Limitations of the Solution
 	•	Designed for single-user execution
-	•	Requires the system to be powered on for cron scheduling
+	•	Requires the system to be powered on and awake for cron-based scheduling
-	•	Google OAuth app is in testing mode
+	•	Google OAuth application remains in testing mode
-	•	Sheet grows indefinitely without archival
+	•	Google Sheet grows indefinitely without automatic archival
-	•	Not suitable for public multi-user usage without verification
+	•	Not suitable for public multi-user usage without OAuth verification